Heart / High Blood Pressure Medications with Alcohol

 They might also be used to treat other non-heart conditions like migraine headache or essential tremor.

-In one study, Breslow and colleagues reported that out of roughly 17,000 drinkers, heart medications were the drug class with the highest percentage of possible alcohol interactions, at about 24 percent.
+In one study, researchers reported that out of roughly 17,000 drinkers, heart medications were the drug class with the highest percentage of possible alcohol interactions, at about 24 percent.
 Alcohol and blood pressure medication interactions comprised a large percentage of this group.

 - Alpha-blockers, used for high blood pressure, can have a significant interaction with alcohol.

-- The combination can lead to excessive hypotension (low blood pressure) and sedation.
+- The combination can cause low blood pressure and sedation.
 For example, when the centrally-acting alpha-blocker clonidine (Catapres) or the peripherally-acting alpha-blocker doxazosin (Cardura) are mixed with alcohol there is a risk for excessive low blood pressure, lightheadedness, drowsiness, and an increased risk for a fall.

 - Ask your doctor before using an alpha-blocker with alcohol; you may be advised to avoid or limit use.

-- Nitroglycerin and isosorbide are vasodilator and antianginal agents used to help prevent chest pain or pressure from angina.
+- Nitroglycerin and isosorbide (nitrates) are antianginal agents used to help prevent chest pain or pressure from angina.

 - Sedation and hypotension (low blood pressure) may result when one of these preparations is used with alcohol.